 When you find yourself in the south of France, there are plenty of things to do.
 If you like to be active and go hiking or cycling, there are numerous routes to follow.
 If you feel like exploring the lavish lavender fields or the sun bursting sunflower field, August is your best pick.
 But what to do if you’re a real cultural buff and like to stroll around a new town?
 I asked myself the same question during a vacation with my boyfriend in the Ardèche area of France.
-And I was super excited to find out about Orange!
-Orange?
-You ask, yes Orange!
-No not Orange country, but Orange France!
+And I was super excited to find out about the Thriumphal Arch and Roman Theatre of Orange!
 Turns out I did get my cultural fix because of the 2 World Heritage Sites in Orange.

 Read more: Climb Castle Hill of Nice, France.